efueger/framework/README.md

 ];

 ```
-The plugin method is also used when calling an object
+The plugin method is also used when calling an object and since the [`get`](/mvc5/framework/blob/master/src/Service/Manager/ManageService.php#L59) method is used, these objects become shared services.
 ```php
 //trigger create blog event
 $this->call('blog:create');